Stages, prioritization and time

 When used for prioritizing, tasks of one category cannot be prioritized outside the category regardless the values of other components.

 For example, Beneficial tasks can not mix with Essential tasks regardless of values chosen for remaining PRICE components.
 In essence, Category provides a way to manage high level goals within the backlog.

 - Category: A high level abstract priority of the task.
-By default uses the same values and concept as Rank.
+By default, uses the same values and concepts as Rank.

-- Penalty: a implied penalty if the given task would not be delivered.
+- Penalty: implied penalty if the given task would not be delivered.